Zoe Kravitz Goes Completely Nude In New Instagram Photos

 Followers of the Big Little Lies star were quick to flood the comment sections of each photo.
 The photos garnered over 500,000 collective likes and thousands of positive comments from fans.

-“You look just like your mama,” one person wrote, referring to Zoe’s mother Lisa Bonet.
+“You look just like your mama,” one person wrote, referring to Zoe’s mother, Lisa Bonet.

 “You should be naked all the the time.
 The world be such a better place to live,” another joked.

-Zoe is the daughter of Lisa and her rockstar ex-husband, Lenny Kravitz.
+Zoe is the daughter of Bonet and her rockstar ex-husband, Lenny Kravitz.
 The two married in 1987 and separated in 1993, but it seems the ex-lovers have remained close over the years.
 Lenny is also close to Bonet’s current beau, Aquaman star Jason Momoa, and the pair recently got matching rings made, as previously reported by the Inquisitr.

 When Zoe isn’t showing off her modeling skills on Instagram, the star can be found filming Season 2 of Big Little Lies.
-The show follows a group of women who’ve found themselves entangled in a murder coverup.
+The show follows a group of women who’ve found themselves entangled in a murder cover up.
 The second season will air in June, 2019, according to a report from Cosmopolitan.

 Lenny’s ex, Nicole Kidman, also stars in the drama series.
 While chatting to Andy Cohen, the rocker shared his thoughts about his daughter working with his ex, according to a report from Today.